A Lesson to Learn: Nova LifeStyle Inc. (NASDAQ:NVFY)

 NVFY’s Market Performance

-NVFY stocks went up by 27.73% for the week, with a monthly jump of 44.83% and a quarterly performance of 68.89%, while its annual performance rate touched 53.54%.
-The volatility ratio for the week stands at 12.63% while the volatility levels for the past 30 days are set at 10.28% for Nova LifeStyle Inc..
-The simple moving average for the period of the last 20 days is 34.82% for NVFY stocks with a simple moving average of 78.75% for the last 200 days.
+NVFY stocks went down by -12.83% for the week, with a monthly jump of 15.26% and a quarterly performance of 44.81%, while its annual performance rate touched 39.47%.
+The volatility ratio for the week stands at 11.52% while the volatility levels for the past 30 days are set at 11.67% for Nova LifeStyle Inc..
+The simple moving average for the period of the last 20 days is 6.92% for NVFY stocks with a simple moving average of 51.74% for the last 200 days.

-During the last 5 trading sessions, NVFY rose by +27.73%, which changed the moving average for the period of 200-days by +166.62% in comparison to the 20-day moving average, which settled at $2.31.
-In addition, Nova LifeStyle Inc. saw 27.73% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NVFY fell by -12.83%, which changed the moving average for the period of 200-days by +124.60% in comparison to the 20-day moving average, which settled at $2.51.
+In addition, Nova LifeStyle Inc. saw 11.34% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NVFY